Premier League kits for 2021-22 season; Ranking the new jerseys - Photos

 — Leeds United (@LUFC) July 21, 2021

-This is pretty cool.
+This home kit is pretty cool.
 Leeds have kept it simple and the only issue is the sleeve sponsor sticking out massively.
 Other than that, love the fresh, clean look.
 All white kits and Leeds United go together like fish and chips.
 It’s just how things are meant to be.
 Well done.
+The away kit is solid enough, although some fans want a return to the yellow away kit.

 10. Burnley